 - Collegiate Leadership Conference Of Ohio (CLCO)

-- Columbus State Leadership Society (CSLS)
+- Columbus State Leadership Institute (CSLI)

-Student Leadership Awards
+Student Ambassador Leadership Program (SALP)

-The Collegiate Leadership Conference of Ohio (CLCO) is held each November at Columbus State Community College.
+Since 2009, the Collegiate Leadership Conference of Ohio (CLCO) is held each November at Columbus State Community College.
 The annual conference is hosted by Student Engagement and Leadership and the Student Ambassador Leadership Program.
 CLCO's objective is to reach out to college students across Ohio and teach them leadership skills that can be used in their daily lives and in their future jobs.
 It is a way to network with other college students who are just as passionate about leadership as a way of life.

 Interested in joining us?

 New students, do you want to gain valuable leadership skills?
 Participate in Columbus States’ very own leadership society designed to enhance the first year experience for students.
-Students will learn about the four cornerstones in which CSLS is built; Integrity, Passion, Vision and Service.
+Students will learn about the four cornerstones in which CSLI is built; Integrity, Passion, Vision and Service.

-With a renewed focus toward student success, engagement and retention, CSLS engages students and provides tools for successful learning; involvement increases the value of the college experience because students who choose to get involved in co-curricular activities have a higher success rate, particularly in the perspective of Pascarella and Terenzini; they stated in How College Affects Students (1991), "students who are actively involved in both academic and out-of-class activities gain more from the college experience than those who are not so involved.”
+With a renewed focus toward student success, engagement and retention, CSLI engages students and provides tools for successful learning; involvement increases the value of the college experience because students who choose to get involved in co-curricular activities have a higher success rate, particularly in the perspective of Pascarella and Terenzini; they stated in How College Affects Students (1991), "students who are actively involved in both academic and out-of-class activities gain more from the college experience than those who are not so involved.”